qcif-training/StatisticalComparisonsUsingR/_episodes/03-Correlation.md

 > > There are six continuous variables in the gallstones dataset: Height,
 > > Weight, Age, BMI, Diam and Dis.
 Using Weight and BMI as an example:
 > > `plot(gallstones$Weight, gallstones$BMI)`
 > >
+> > All pairwise comparisons of Height, Weight and BMI look to be correlated.
+> > There is little evidence of correlation between any other pairs of variables.
+> >
 > > Two variables - Diam and Dis - are skewed towards the low end of values.
 Try
 > > log-transforming these (`log10(gallstones$Diam)`) and see what impact this